• Skip to primary navigation

 Have you ever visited U.A.E before?
 I would love to go there one day.
 I've heard it is one of the most charming and expensive countries in the Middle East.

-One that you'll go bankrupt if you visit, because you'll want to buy everything and the quality of the good there is even better than here in the US.
+One that you'll go bankrupt if you visit, because you'll want to buy everything and the quality of the goods there is even better than here in the US.

 Women like to buy gold when they go the gulf area, gold there is of a very high quality and the jewelry craftsmanship is beyond this world.